-If you’re testing a web application, it would naturally be best to test it with not only one but with all of the most popular browsers (cross-browser testing).
+If you’re testing a web application, you naturally want to ensure that it works well with not just a single browser, but with all of the most popular browsers.
+This requires cross-browser testing.

 Sample Test Suite Project

 To demonstrate how to perform a cross-browser test, I’ve chosen a small sample which performs a checkout process on an online store.
 The test case performing the web test has three parts:

 - A setup region containing the module OpenBrowser that starts the browser against which the test will be executed

 - CheckOutProcess, the actual recording module containing the test actions

 - A teardown region containing the module CloseBrowser that closes the browser after the test actions complete.